icaoberg/academic-kickstart/content/post/singularity-gotop/index.md

 ![Logo](./logo.png)

-[gotop](https://github.com/cjbassi/gotop) is a very useful app that use all the time in our department cluster.
+[gotop](https://github.com/cjbassi/gotop) is a very useful app that I use all the time in our department cluster.
 Even though I have root privileges in our HPC cluster, I'd rather do my computing as a regular user.
 It keeps me in check and forces me to think like a power/regular user.

 Hence, I use [gotop](https://github.com/cjbassi/gotop) in a Singularity container.

 ## Source code
 You can find the recipe to build the container [here](https://github.com/icaoberg/singularity-gotop).

-To facilitate the building your container, you will find two **simple** scripts in the repository
+To facilitate building the container, you will find two **simple** scripts in the repository

 * `rbuild.sh`.
 Builds the image remotely and then pulls it down locally.
 You will need access to [SyLabs.io Remote Builder](https://cloud.sylabs.io/builder) to do this.
 Getting access to the Remote Builder is beyond the scope of this post.
 * `build.sh`.
 Builds the image locally.
-You will root privileges to build the container locally.
+You will need root privileges to build the container locally.

 ### Building the image locally